vinaya » pli-tv-pvr » Parivāra

 ñattidutiyakammaṁ paññattaṁ …

-laid down the legal procedure consisting of one motion and one announcements …
+laid down the legal procedure consisting of one motion and one announcement …

 ñatticatutthakammaṁ paññattaṁ …pe….